On this page

 They will walk you through the application process and are available to answer any questions you might have.

-Once you have applied, we will complete a disclosure and barring process (DBS) which checks criminal records.
+Once you have applied, we will complete a disclosure and barring process (DBS), if needed, which checks criminal records.
 Please do not be put off as not all convictions prevent you from volunteering with us.